Congratulations on your grant award from Northeast SARE! The following information serve as reminders on how to manage your grant.

 Advice about unexpected results

-Keep in mind, however, that unexpected results are not always a problem.
-While it may be unlikely that every project will turn out exactly as planned, if the project is well-run, new knowledge will undoubtedly surface.
+Keep in mind that unexpected results are not always a problem.
+Even if your project does not turn out as planned, if it is well-run, new knowledge will undoubtedly surface.
+You may face challenges, and you may exceed your own expectations!
 Many of the most interesting projects have surprising results, and sometimes these surprises open up new areas of inquiry.
 Still, if problems do come up, SARE staff will do their best to advise and support you.
 Don’t hesitate to contact us if you have any issues that are affecting how the project is progressing.

 If you have questions about managing your Research for Novel Approaches grant, please contact grant coordinator Kali McPeters.